franik7/RegWave-Description/README.md

 ## 📋 Business Summary

 This platform continuously monitors all major U.S. financial regulators, automatically collects and AI-processes regulatory updates every morning, and routes them through a structured compliance review workflow.
 Every user sees the same unified queue and triages articles as Relevant, Irrelevant, or Review Later.
-Every action is permanently stored with user attribution for audit purposes.
+Every action is stored with user attribution and a timestamp.

-Semantic search — powered by HuggingFace embeddings and pgvector — lets compliance teams find relevant articles by meaning rather than exact keywords.
+Smart search — a hybrid of HuggingFace semantic embeddings (pgvector) and keyword ranking — lets compliance teams find relevant articles by meaning without losing exact-term matches, with an Exact mode for literal lookups.
 The same semantic engine powers the personalized email digest: each subscriber receives a curated set of articles matched to their chosen regulators and compliance themes, delivered daily or weekly without any manual curation.
+For ad-hoc distribution, reviewers can email the current filtered set to any stakeholder on demand, forward individual articles, or export the filtered view to CSV.

 The system is secured with HTTPS via a custom domain, accessible from any network including corporate environments, and eliminates hours of daily manual monitoring across 10 agencies at zero ongoing cost.